dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/google-logins.md

 ## Storing Google ClientID and ClientSecret

-Link sensitive settings like Google `ClientID` and `ClientSecret` to your application configuration by using the [Secret Manager tool](../../app-secrets.md) instead of storing them in your configuration file directly, as described in the [social login overview page](index.md).
+Link sensitive settings like Google `ClientID` and `ClientSecret` to your application configuration by using the [Secret Manager tool](../../app-secrets.md) instead of storing them in your configuration file directly, as described in the [social authentication overview page](index.md).

 * Open the JSON file downloaded in the last step.
 Note the `client_id` and `client_secret` values present in the JSON structure.